ashortcircuit/OD-Edge-SAM/README.md

 ```
 ## 🎯 Autonomous Prompting & ONNX Inference Pipeline

-The system segments the optic disc autonomously using an automated brightest-point prompting mechanism:
+The system segments the optic disc autonomously using a brightest‑point prompting mechanism:

-1. Autonomous Prompt Localization: Because the optic cup and neuroretinal rim exhibit the highest relative luminance in the cropped region, the script automatically identifies the brightest coordinate (`maxLoc`) within the central 15% ROI of the abstracted image.
+1. Autonomous Prompt Localization: The optic cup and neuroretinal rim appear brightest in the cropped region.
+The script identifies the brightest coordinate  (`maxLoc`) within the central 15% radius ROI of the abstracted image.
-2. Coordinate Scaling: The detected point is mapped to the standard $1024 \times 1024$ tensor space and passed as a single positive point prompt $[\hat{x}, \hat{y}]$ to the Mask Decoder.
+2. Coordinate Scaling: The detected point is mapped to SAM’s $1024\times1024$ input space and passed as a single positive point prompt $[\hat{x}, \hat{y}]$ to the Mask Decoder.
-3. Direct Disc Extraction: The resulting mask is applied directly onto the original raw crop via bitwise masking (`cv2.bitwise_and`) to yield the isolated segmented optic disc.
+3. Direct Disc Extraction: The resulting mask is applied to the original crop using (`cv2.bitwise_and`) to obtain the segmented optic disc.

 ### Python Inference Script (`run_inference.py`)